Mr-Robotiko/Mr-Robotiko/README.md

 - 👋 Hi, I’m @Mr-Robotiko
 - 👀 I’m interested in learning more about programming especially languages.
-- 🌱 Currently I have basic knowlege about Java and html / CSS.
+- 🌱 Currently I have basic knowlege about Java and html / CSS and Python.
-- My goal is it to become a nice software engenner and I hope to find helpful people who suports me on this way :)
+- My goal is to become a nice software engenner and I hope to find helpful people who suports me on this way :)

 <!---